Well Sh*t

 "Some people rebrand it as “fertilizer for growth” before they’ve even acknowledged the smell."

-"Some find God on a mountaintop.
-I found clarity standing ankle-deep in snow, holding a warm bag of dog poop, wondering if this is a metaphor."
+"Some find God or clarity on a mountaintop.
+I found clarity standing ankle-deep in snow, holding a warm bag of dog poop, appreciating the metaphor."

-It’s how much effort we put into pretending we don’t.
+The difference lies in how much effort we put into pretending we don’t have sh*t to deal with.

 “Huh.
 So this is part of the walk too.”

 It just means that you showed up.
-You went outside.
-You participated in life.
+You went outside and participated in life.

 “Even the most poetic moments come with a cleanup job.”

-Sometimes life is breathtakingly beautiful — quiet, white, crisp, untouched.
+Sometimes life is breathtakingly beautiful: quiet, white, crisp and untouched.

 And sometimes it’s warm, inconvenient, and requires immediate cleanup.